 There are several lifestyle factors that may contribute to ED, including poor diet, obesity, smoking, high blood pressure, high cholesterol and diabetes.
 Making efforts to quit smoking, eat better and lose weight could help you resolve your ED.
 Prolonged cycling has also been associated with ED, so if you feel that that could be the root of your problem, you don’t need to give up cycling, but you can make adjustments, to prevent damage to the genital area.
 Click here for advice on cycling and ED.
 Certain medications can also lead to ED, so if you're concerned about this speak to your doctor.
 For more information about medications that cause ED, click here.

 If you suffer from ED, there are a number of medications that may be available.
 Viagra, Cialis, Levitra and Spedra are some of the most popular treatments, but you may find that some work better for you than others.
 Cialis Daily is designed to be taken on a daily basis, which may be useful for you if you want to be able to get an erection more spontaneously.
 Other treatments are designed to be taken a few minutes-hours before you want the erection to occur.
 If you have difficulty swallowing tablets, Levitra Orodispersible could be a good option for you.

-Whilst you're waiting to readjust, or if your symptoms do not improve, you should not forget that there are other ways to have a physical or sexual relationship that do not involve penetration.
+Whilst you're waiting to readjust, or if your symptoms do not improve, you should not forget that there are other ways to have a physical or sexual relationship that does not involve penetration.
 You should speak to your partner about this, as you may be able to enjoy oral sex, using sex toys or just caressing and kissing each other.
 But it’s important that you communicate about what you think will work for you.
 You may be surprised at how exciting and sensual a non-penetrative sex life can be.